-MATE 100: Materials for Emerging Technologies - 2020 Virtual Edition
+MATE 100: Materials for Emerging Technologies

-(Tuesday and Wednesday before Welcome Week)
+(Thursday and Friday before Welcome Week)

-Materials for Emerging Technologies (MATE 100) is a free two-day, two-credit introductory elective course for incoming College of Engineering and School of Biomedical Engineering, Science and Health Systems first-year students that covers a wide range of materials-related topics, providing overviews of materials in engineering and society and how they will be important in the future.
-Lectures on metals, nanotechnology, materials for energy production and storage, sustainable materials, and more will be integrated with a video demonstration of advanced instruments used to study materials, and alumni and student panel discussions on topics such as career pathways, undergraduate research, and student co-op experiences.
+Materials for Emerging Technologies is a two-day introductory course for incoming College of Engineering and School of Biomedical Engineering, Science and Health Systems first-year students that covers a wide range of topics, providing a comprehensive overview of materials in engineering and how they will be important in the future.
+Hands-on laboratory sessions are integrated with lectures introducing the central role of materials in society.

 Space is limited.
 Registrations will be processed on a first-come, first-served basis.

 - When can I move into the dorms?